Private equity firm KKR second-quarter earnings hit record

 KKR said economic net income (ENI) was $839.9 million in the second quarter, up from $501.6 million a year ago.
 This translated into post-tax ENI per adjusted unit of 88 cents, higher than the 61 cents average forecast by analysts in a Thomson Reuters poll.

-In the second quarter, the New York-based firm completed a $14 billion deal to sell orthopedic products maker Biomet Inc to Zimmer Holdings Inc (ZBH.N), and sold shares in TV ratings company Nielsen NV (NLSN.N) and retailer Pets at Home Group Plc (PETSP.L).
+In the second quarter, the New York-based firm completed a $14 billion deal to sell orthopedic products maker Biomet Inc to Zimmer Holdings Inc, and sold shares in TV ratings company Nielsen NV and retailer Pets at Home Group Plc .

 Overall, assets sales generated less cash than they did a year ago and so total distributable earnings, which shows cash available to pay dividends, was $491.4 million in the second quarter, down from $701 million a year ago.